-The Group has assessed, based on a review of the casual employment arrangements entered into by the Group, and identified that certain casual employee arrangements meet the majority of the facts of the employment arrangements considered in Workpac v Rossato.
-The Group has therefore recognised a provision for any additional leave benefits at 30 June 2020.
-The portion of the provision relating to former employees has been recognised as an other provision, with the remaining value of the provision relating to current employees recognised within the employee benefits provision.
-The judgements and estimates applied by the Group when measuring the provision have been disclosed in note 2.
+The Group, as with many aged care providers, has many employees who work on a 'casual' basis to provide care and services to its residents.
+In prior year, based on a review of the casual employment arrangements, the Group identified that certain casual employee arrangements meet the majority of the facts of the employment arrangements considered in WorkPac v Rossato, which ruled that certain casual employees should receive annual, personal and compassionate leave, in addition to any remuneration previously received.
+The Group therefore recognised a provision for any additional leave benefits at 30 June 2020.
+The portion of the provision relating to former employees was recognised as an other provision, with the remaining value of the provision relating to current employees recognised within the employee benefits provision.